-The intimate cocktail bar found at 69 Colebrooke Row is know as, “The Bar With No Name”.
+The intimate cocktail bar found at 69 Colebrooke Row is known as “The Bar With No Name”.

 The problem with this being that people need to refer to it as something, so its name has actually now become, “The Bar With No Name”.